Vivek-Joshi-999/Socialfy-App/README.md

 Socialfy is a frontend practice project built while learning **React**.
 The goal of this project is to understand **React basics** and improve UI-building skills.

-> ⚠️ Note: This project is **not fully responsive yet** as I am still learning frontend development.

 ---